 An application can be made for a school place for a child at any time outside the admission round and the child will be admitted where there are available places.
 Applications should be made direct to the school in writing.
 You should also complete a Supplementary Information form if you would like your application to be considered in a specific oversubscription category and return this to the school.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above will be applied.
 If there are no places available, the child will be added to the waiting list (see below).

-You will be advised of the outcome or your application in writing, and you have the right of appeal to an independent appeal panel.
-Appeals should be made in writing to the Chair of Governors, Corpus Christi Catholic College, Neville Road, Leeds, LS9 0TT.
-See school website for appeal timetable.
+You will be advised of the outcome or your application in writing, and you have the right of appeal to an independent appeal panel as outlined in the Offer Letter.

 In addition to their right of appeal, unsuccessful children will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in the order of the oversubscription criteria set out above, and not in the order in which applications are received or added to the list.
 Each time a child is added, the waiting list will be re-ranked in line with the published oversubscription criteria.
 Waiting lists for admission will operate throughout the school year.
 Names are removed from the waiting list at the end of each academic year.
 Inclusion on the waiting list does not mean that a place will eventually become available.

 The school is committed to taking its share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
 The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).

 Notes (these notes form part of the over-subscription criteria)